Trail Section Notes and Alerts

-Note: The Highlands Trail sections in this description pass through some private lands.
+2) Note: The Highlands Trail sections in this description pass through some private lands.
 All areas off of the trail are restricted, and hiking off-trail constitutes trespass.
 Hudson Farm is a private estate.
 Please respect privacy of the owners, who have graciously allowed the Highlands Trail to cross their land.
 This property IS patrolled and monitored by trail cams.

-Continuing on the HT, pass through patches of Mountain Laurels and over small hills.
-At 3.3 miles enter the private property of the Hudson Farm.
-From this point to the Hopatcong Preserve, the HT is on Hudson Farm property.
-Please stay on the trail and respect the property owners, who have graciously allowed the HT to pass through their property.
+Continuing on the HT/LHT, pass through patches of mountain laurel and over small hills.
+At 4.7 miles, enter the private property of the Hudson Farm.
+From this point to the Hopatcong Preserve, the HT/LHT is on Hudson Farm property.
+Please stay on the trail and respect the property owners, who have graciously allowed the trail to pass through their property.
 They consider anything off of the trail as trespassing, and this property is patrolled and has surveillance cameras.
 You are welcome to enjoy your hike, just please obey the rules.
-At 3.8 miles reach an old woods road and an old water pump.
-Turn left and go down to Bear Pond, then follow the trail to the right as it follows the shoreline of Bear Pond, passing over a spillway and along a woods road, reaching paved Aladdin Trail at 6.2 miles. ***See notes on Aladdin Trail in the Trail Section Alerts section above ***
+At 5.2 miles, reach an old woods road and an old water pump.
+Turn left and go down to Bear Pond, then follow the trail to the right as it follows the shoreline of Bear Pond, passing over a spillway, a dam and along a woods road, reaching paved Aladdin Trail at 6.2 miles. ***See notes on Aladdin Trail in the Trail Section Alerts section above ***

-Follow Aladdin Trail .2 mile out to Route 607.
-Turn Left on Route 607 and follow it for .3 mile to a right turn on a woods road into Hudson Farm property.
-Quickly turn right off of the woods road on a narrow trail, crossing over small hills and coming to a dirt road at 5.8 miles.
+Follow Aladdin Trail 0.2 mile out to Route 607.
+Turn left onto Route 607 and follow it for 0.3 mile to a right turn on a woods road into Hudson Farm property.
+Quickly turn right off of the woods road onto a narrow trail, crossing over small hills and coming to a dirt road at 7.2 miles.
 Parking is available along Route 605 a short distance down the dirt road to the right.
 Cross the dirt road, leaving Hudson Farm property and entering the Hopatcong Preserve.
 Follow the trail along the ridge above Route 605, eventually turning away from the road before passing under power lines.
 Follow mostly woods roads before coming to a junction where the Lake Hopatcong Trail turns left and the Highlands Trail turns right.
-Follow the HT out to Route 605 at 8.6 miles.
-Turn left on Route 605 and go .1 mile to a right turn at the Byram Bike Trail.
-Follow the bike trail 1 mile, reaching a gate and the Byram Township Intermediate School on Mansfield Drive, where there is parking at 9.7 miles.
-Turn right on Mansfield Drive and go .35 miles out to Route 607 Lackawanna Drive.
-Turn left on Route 607 and go .9 miles out to Route 206 at 10.6 miles.
+Follow the HT out to Route 605 at 10 miles.
+Turn left on Route 605 and go 0.1 mile to a right turn at the Byram Bike Trail.
+Follow the bike trail 1 mile, reaching a gate and the Byram Township Intermediate School on Mansfield Drive, where there is parking at 11.1 miles.
+Turn right on Mansfield Drive and go 0.4 mile out to Route 607 Lackawanna Drive.
+Turn left on Route 607 and go 0.9 mile out to Route 206 at 12.4 miles.